Tideseed/eptr2/README.md

 ## Installation

 You can simply use PyPI to install `eptr2` package or directly through GitHub.
-See [eptr2demo](https://eptr2demo.streamlit.io) page for available calls and examples.
+See [eptr2demo](https://eptr2demo.streamlit.app) page for available calls and examples.

 ```bash
 pip install eptr2
 ```

-NOTE: In future versions, data frame returns will be optional.
+NOTE: Starting from v0.4.0, data frame returns will be optional.
 If pandas is not installed, data frames will not be returned.
 You can install "dataframe" version with the following command. _(Not implemented yet)_

 ```bash
 pip install "eptr2[dataframe]"